paulidzko/recipe-book-template/desserts/vegan_chocolate-cherry_cake.md

 ## Tipp

-Like always: tastes better with a lining of chocolate.
+Like always: tastes better with a coating of chocolate.